drummonds/tartan-dictionary/content/posts/ThreadCounts/index.md

     aaaaaaaaabbbbbbbbbbccccccccccddddddddddeeeeeeeee
 ```
 4. The Tartan Registry specifies reflective setts with ColourCode "/" Integer eg `B/24 W4 B24 R2 K24 G24 W/2`.
 However it can be elided and is not universally used.
-5. Pallette should include all the colours (otherwise the standard pallete will be used.)
+5. Palette should include all the colours (otherwise the standard palete will be used.)

 ## End points